warotm/warotm/README.md

 Summary
 -------

-Hybrid of AI Developer and Data Engineer, I am still looking for opportunity to automate human's boring tasks with Artificial Intelligence.
+Data Engineer using AI/ML aims to automate all-exist repetitive tasks in order to save humanities from boredom.

-I am very strong at applying new technologies to solve customer's unnatural data-related requirements.
-Everything is possible if we have enough time and resources.
+I'm expert on applying technologies to solve unnatural data-related problems with limited time and resources.

-My skills include Python programming, Google Cloud Platform and Solution/Architecture design.
+Python programming, Google Cloud Platform, Architecture design and Product evaluation are my polished skills.

 Career history
 --------------